MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlinitunicodestring.md

-Pointer to a null-terminated string to initialize the counted string with.

 <b>RTL_CONSTANT_STRING</b> returns either a string structure or Unicode string structure.

 The <b>RTL_CONSTANT_STRING</b> macro replaces the <a href="..\wdm\nf-wdm-rtlinitansistring.md">RtlInitAnsiString</a>, <a href="..\wdm\nf-wdm-rtlinitstring.md">RtlInitString</a>, and <b>RtlInitUnicodeString</b> routines when passing a constant string.